nanograv/pint_pal/README.md

 - enterprise_outliers
 - pypulse

 There are instructions for installing these packages and setting up your environment here: https://github.com/ipta/pulsar-env.
+Note that installing `mamba` must be done from a clean (base) conda environment; you can make a fresh environment with, e.g.: `conda create --name myenv`.

 Installation
 ------------